multiplehats/piggy/apps/plugin/readme.txt

 = 0.9.7 =

 * Feature: Added new "Only Reward Known Contacts" setting to control credit attribution.
 When enabled, credits will only be awarded to contacts that already exist in Leat.

+= 1.0.0 =

+* Feature: Accept physical and digital Giftcards in your store